triggermesh/scoby/docs/registration.md

 - Values for arrays of primitive elements will be serialized as a single string consisting of comma separated values.
 - Values for arrays of complex elements (that contain sub-elements) will be serialized as a single string consisting of a JSON marshalled representation of the inner elements.

-TODO add example

 Customization for generated parameters is possible through the `spec.workload.parameterConfiguration`

-Customization is being worked on, A checkbox indicates if the feature is available at main branch.

 ### Global Customization